What if your child isn't "learning disabled"?

 (You can read more of what inspired me to go into education here.)

-Through my courses and studies, I learned multiple strategies for teaching children academic skills in the classroom setting.
+Through my courses and studies, I learned multiple strategies for teaching academic skills in the classroom setting.

-I learned how to write up reports, take observational notes, and collect data on a child’s academic performance and behavior.
+I learned how to write reports, take observational notes, and collect data on a child’s academic performance and behavior.

 I learned how to intervene when a child’s behavior became disruptive.